riceball1/riceball1/README.md

 ## About me

-🔭 I'm currently working at eSpark Learning building math activities for K-5
+🔭 I'm currently working at Output Inc as a Senior Software Engineer on the Web Squad

-🌱 I’m currently learning svelte, typescript, and working with a ruby/elm application
+🌱 I’m currently learning vue, google cloud platform and advanced web development topics.

 💬 Ask me about my journey to web development, futsal/soccer, travel, minimalism, food, and language learning